jizhang/jizhang.github.com/source/_posts/2023-02-13-setup-ci-with-github-actions-java-node-python.md

 * `on: push` defines the [trigger][3] of the workflow.
 Whenever there's a new commit pushed to any branch, the workflow will run.
 You can limit the branches that trigger this workflow, or use some other events like `pull_request`.
 * `verify` is the name of a job we define in this workflow.
 A workflow can have multiple jobs, we'll add another one named `build` very soon.
 Jobs are executed in parallel by default, that's why `jobs` is a mapping instead of a sequence.
 But we can add dependencies between jobs, as well as conditions that may prevent a job from running.
 * A job consists of severl `steps`, here we've defined three.
 A step can either be a command, indicated by `run`; or use of a predefined set of code, named "action", indicated by `uses`.
 There're tons of official and third-party actions we can use to build up a workflow.
 We can also build our own actions to share in a corporation.
 * [actions/checkout][4] merely checks out the code into workspace for further use.
 It only checks out the one commit that triggers this workflow.
-It's also a good practice to pin the version of an action.
+It's also a good practice to pin the version of an action, as in `actions/checkout@v3`.
 * [actions/setup-java][5] creates the specific JDK environment for us. `cache: maven` is important here because it utilizes the [actions/cache][6] to upload Maven dependencies to GitHub's cache server, so that they don't need to be downloaded from the central repository again.
 The cache key is based on the content of `pom.xml`, and there're several rules of [cache sharing between branches][7].

 ## Initialize service containers for testing